Proudly serving Kentucky including Lexington, Frankfort & Nearby

 At The Basement Doctor of Central Kentucky, we can identify and repair any issue you may be having with settling, sinking foundations.
 We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Foundation Supportworks network of foundation contractors.

-We proudly serve Richmond, Lexington, Georgetown, areas such as Danville, Frankfort, Nicholasville, Berea, Middlesboro, Somerset, Shelbyville, and nearby.
+We proudly serve Richmond, Lexington, Georgetown, areas such as Winchester, Frankfort, Nicholasville, Shelbyville, Berea, Middlesboro, Danville and nearby.

 our service area